 Beth Goss is a full-time faculty member at North Seattle College and has been teaching parent education classes in the co-op preschool system since 2002.
 Beth’s philosophy of parenting is relationship-based, and her goal is to empower parents to stay in connection with their children while weathering the ups and downs of raising a family.

-Teacher Louise – Friday Class Parent Educator
+Teacher Erin – Friday Class Parent Educator

 What to expect